ADKAR model

 Your employees may understand why the change needs to be made—but that doesn’t mean that they will want to make the change.

 If members of your organization understand the need for change and honestly believe it will be beneficial, you will see an enthusiastic response as they work hard to implement the change to work toward goals.
+This is the next step of the ADKAR model.

 Others may actively resist the change.
 This is not necessarily a bad thing.
 It may be because you didn’t adequately explain the reasons and rationale behind the change.
-Work with your team and encourage open discussion so that they will buy in to the change.
+That’s why it’s important to answer the “What’s in it for me?”
+(WIIFM) question early and often in your communications.
+Prosci’s 2019 benchmarking study found that 47% of the employee resistance they encountered could have been avoided by implementing effective change management practices and principles.

 Bottom line: Be aware of your employees’ feelings, and do your best to address their fears or show them how the change benefits them personally.